Maria Aurora von Spiegel: Early life

 Maria Aurora was captured by the imperial army that took the slaves and property belonging to the Turks after the successful Imperial reconquest of Buda from the Ottoman Empire after the Siege of Buda (1686) during the Great Turkish war.
-A Swede in Austrian service, Baron Alexander Erskin was given four female slaves as a part of his loot: Raziye (Roosia); Asiye (Eisia); Emine; and Fatma (Fatima).
+A Swede in Austrian service, Baron Alexander Erskin was given four Turkish women as a part of his loot: Raziye (Roosia); Asiye (Eisia); Emine; and Fatma (Fatima).

 Fatima stated that she had been "married" to a "Muhammedan Priest" (referring to a mullah, a Muslim clergyman).
-This was possibly a euphemism for her having been a concubine of a mullah.

 Baron Erskin returned to Sweden with Philip Christoph von Königsmarck, and gave Fatima and the other captives to Philip's sister, Countess Maria Aurora von Königsmarck.
 If not before, they would have been automatically free upon arrival within Swedish borders, since Sweden had abolished slavery in 1335.

 The four women were baptised in Stockholm on 7 November 1686 at the royal court.
 Crown Prince Charles and Aurora von Königsmarck stood as Fatima's godparents, and she was christened Maria Aurora after the countess.

 She was taught etiquette and French and became a lady's companion to Aurora von Königsmarck.